w3c/wai-curricula/content/designer/images-and-graphics.md

 Students should be able to:

+* identify and describe different uses of images and graphics to convey function
 * provide short text alternatives for controls and components that accept user input, for example search, print, and save buttons
-* provide text alternatives that identify and describe the purpose of captcha and other graphical elements used to confirm that content is accessed by a person rather than a computer
+* provide text alternatives that identify and describe the purpose of human verification systems, such as captcha
-* provide several modalities of captcha that rely on different sensory characteristics, such as visual or auditory
+* manage the provision of several modalities of captcha that rely on different sensory characteristics, such as visual, auditory, and logical

 #### Teaching Ideas for Topic